cbrown5/agentic-ai-fisheries/README.md

 Christopher J. Brown, Richard Takyi, Alexandre Tisseaux, Leigha Aitken....

 ## TODO
-- Move the test files to another project directory
+- Ask Alex to bring over results into this repo
-- make a framework to record results.
+- Ask Alex to do aptitude and consistency stats, with binary outcome
-- Work out VB model
+- Richard to do GLM results
-- Work out YPR model
+- Leigha running YPR analysis
-- Do glm model runs again, I tihnk teh readme is good now.
+- Chris to keep working on manuscript

 ## Summary